jefrysastre/dsbot/Readme.md

 ```

 Congrats, You have created your first command using DSBot.
 For a list of available commands refer to : [Commands](http://)

+## The *force_training* parameter

+The system requires several files such as the corpus, the bot (tensorflow files), among others.
+When we add new commands or extend the base commands with new ones, we must recreate those files. otherwise the system will load old files without the new commands.
+To summarize, the main.py needs to have the same number of commands as the files in the data folder.
+For example, if we add the *ColumnNameCommand* in the extend parameter without the *force_training* parameter set to true, the system will load old serialized files and return an error.
+The loaded commands does not match the extended commands.
+To force the training and serialization of new files, we can use the *force_training* parameter set to true.